-- 1. Make sure that Filtering Service is running. - Windows: Use the Services tool (Start > Administrative Tools > Services or Server Manager > Tools > Services) to verify that Websense Filtering Service is Started. - Linux: Use the /opt/Websense/WebsenseDaemonControl command to make sure that Filtering Service is running. - Go to the Settings > General > Logging page in the Web module of the TRITON Manager and click Check Status to verify that Log Server is listening at the specified IP address or hostname, and on the specified port.
+- 1. Make sure that Filtering Service is running. - Windows: Use the Services tool to verify that Websense Filtering Service is Started. - Linux: Use the /opt/Websense/WebsenseDaemonControl command to make sure that Filtering Service is running. - 2.
+Go to the Settings > General > Logging page in the Web Security module of the Forcepoint Security Manager and click Check Status to verify that Log Server is listening at the specified IP address or hostname, and on the specified port.